Harsha-A/Lambda/README.md

 Answer: You can define environment variables for Lambda functions using the AWS Management Console, AWS CLI, or CloudFormation templates.
 These variables can be accessed in your function code.

-What is the maximum package size for a Lambda deployment package?

-Answer: The maximum deployment package size for a Lambda function, when uploaded directly or from an S3 bucket, is 50 MB for AWS Lambda@Edge and 250 MB for standard AWS Lambda functions

 12. What is AWS Lambda Provisioned Concurrency, and when is it useful?

 Answer: Provisioned Concurrency is a feature that allows you to pre-warm a specific number of function instances to handle anticipated traffic.
 It's useful when you want to reduce the impact of cold starts or ensure consistent performance for mission-critical functions.